ValksGodotTools/Template/README.md

 }
 ```

-Now you can get the instance of UIVignette from anywhere!
-No static or long GetNode\<T\> paths involved.
-It's magic.
+With this setup, you can now retrieve the instance of `UIVignette` from anywhere in your code without relying on static properties or lengthy `GetNode<T>` paths.

 ```cs
 UIVignette vignette = Global.Services.Get<UIVignette>();
 vignette.LightPulse();